 Even if you do the filing, you’re not going to be protected from deportation and you’re not going to be granted a period of stay, during which you’ll be free from having removal proceedings initiated against you.

 There are numerous grounds of inadmissibility for adjustment, hence a legal consultation is a must.
 Even if you apply for adjustment of status under Section 245(i), your petition will be denied for a failure to meet all of the requirements.
-An immigration lawyer will help you prepare and give you the best chance of getting adjustment.
+An immigration lawyer in Chicago will help you prepare and give you the best chance of getting adjustment.